-Set the mood or go full disco with our guide to smart lighting
+Set the mood or go full disco with our guide to smart lighting for your smart apartment

 If you recently switched to non-connected, long-lasting LEDs, fear not.
 You can still make them smart with switches.
 This is more work than swapping a bulb, but it has some advantages.
 With the Lutron Caséta wireless dimmers, you don’t have to worry about leaving them in the “on” position all the time.
 Even if you manually push the off button on the wall switch, you can still turn the lights back on with your voice via Alexa or Siri or from the app.
 You can schedule your lights to turn on and off at certain times or when you’ve left home.
 Keep in mind that the Lutron dimmers require a bridge.

 Be aware: With any rewiring project, you’re going to need access to your circuit breaker and may want to bring in an electrician.
 The Lutron switch doesn’t require a neutral wire, but the Elgato Eve switch does.
-None of the switches listed below will work with 3-way switches.
+Most of the switches listed below won’t work with 3-way switches, but you can add a $25 Lutron Pico remote mounting kit to get 3- and 4-way switches to dim.

 Pricing: From least to most expensive: The $40 TP-LInk Smart Switch, the $45 Belkin WeMo switch, the $50 Elgato Eve, and the $100 Lutron Caséta ($60 without the bridge).